cvxgrp/cvxportfolio/README.md

 jupyter notebook
 ```

+The example notebooks were used to develop the plots and results in [the paper](https://web.stanford.edu/~boyd/papers/cvx_portfolio.html).
+We are keeping
+them for historical record but they don't currently run.
+We'll do our best to restore them.
+For a working example (as of 2023Q2) look at [HelloWorld](https://github.com/cvxgrp/cvxportfolio/blob/master/examples/HelloWorld.ipynb) and [MultiPeriodTCostOptimization](https://github.com/cvxgrp/cvxportfolio/blob/master/examples/MultiPeriodTCostOptimization.ipynb).
-Currently [HelloWorld](https://github.com/cvxgrp/cvxportfolio/blob/master/examples/HelloWorld.ipynb) and [MultiPeriodTCostOptimization](https://github.com/cvxgrp/cvxportfolio/blob/master/examples/MultiPeriodTCostOptimization.ipynb) can be run using the `cvxportfolio` kernel.
-We are working on simplifying the user interface and these may change (very fast).
+Currently we are working on simplifying the user interface and these may change (very fast).